chenx820/imperial-course-notes/README.md

 The notes in this folder include topics such as:

-- Elements of quantum mechanics and quantum information (Quantum cryptography)
+- Elements of quantum mechanics and quantum information (quantum cryptography)
 - Quantum algorithms
 - Physical realisation - trapped ions
 - Decoherence and quantum error correction